Fitzpatrick in contention as Pereira leads US PGA

 And then came a run that might just have kept his championship hopes alive.

-McIlroy birdied the par-five 13th after reaching the green in two before sticking a superb tee shot to within a couple of feet to also birdie the par-three 14th.
+McIlroy birdied the par-five 13th after reaching the green in two before sticking a superb tee shot to a couple of feet to also birdie the par-three 14th.
 He made it three birdies in four holes on the 16th.

 However, a dropped shot on the last compounded a frustrating afternoon.